Use Crayons To Create Color Block Candles For Kids Of All Ages

-We know that July was the month of color block, but we can’t help ourselves when it comes to a good hack.
+We know that summer is the season of color block, but we can’t help ourselves when it comes to a good hack.
 Consider this a late but worthwhile entry into our color block category.
 Introducing Color Block Crayon Candles!

 While we’ve seen crayons used to create candles before, most of the projects we see are all about swirling and making sort of a tie dye look.
 We wanted to keep things clean and crisp, just the way we like it.
-Follow the tutorial below learn how to make your own, or you can buy the Color Block Candle Kit in our shop!
+Follow the tutorial below learn how to make your own.

 You’ve seen all sorts of homemade candles, but have you seen awesome color blocked ones?
 That’s what we thought! :)